-While we greatly appreciate Andrew Carnegie's infrastructure investments in the early 1900s, many of our facilities today are beginning to crumble and are not equipped to meet the demand for the 21st century services that our 7.7 million library cardholders have come to expect.
+While we greatly appreciate Andrew Carnegie's infrastructure investments in the early 1900's, many of our facilities today are beginning to crumble and are not equipped to meet the demand for 21st century services our 7.7 million library cardholders have come to expect.
 Some systems have been able to pass bond levies to update their facilities, but the majority do not have the resources to repair their roofs, elevators, flooring, boilers, and HVACs.
-They do not have the funds to update their security systems and they do not have the resources to accommodate today's technology and the equipment that is required.
+They do not have the funds to update their security systems and proper walls to accommodate today's technology and equipment that is required.
 In addition, a significant number of our buildings have accessibility issues which is extremely concerning as we provide services to seniors and others.